shawnfanAkz/cbaicoin/build_msvc/README.md

 Qt
 ---------------------
-In order to build the CI AI COIN Core a static build of Qt is required.
+In order to build the CB AI COIN Core a static build of Qt is required.
 The runtime library version (e.g. v141, v142) and platform type (x86 or x64) must also match.

 A prebuilt version of Qt can be downloaded from [here](https://github.com/sipsorcery/qt_win_binary/releases).
-Please be aware this download is NOT an officially sanctioned CI AI COIN Core distribution and is provided for developer convenience.
+Please be aware this download is NOT an officially sanctioned CB AI COIN Core distribution and is provided for developer convenience.
 It should NOT be used for builds that will be used in a production environment or with real funds.

-To build CI AI COIN Core without Qt unload or disable the `CI AI COIN-qt`, `libCI AI COIN_qt` and `test_CI AI COIN-qt` projects.
+To build CB AI COIN Core without Qt unload or disable the `CB AI COIN-qt`, `libCB AI COIN_qt` and `test_CB AI COIN-qt` projects.

 Building
 ---------------------